sh1nu11bi/sifter/README.md

 <br>
 <a href="https://www.youtube.com/watch?v=YU-LYLjyO6c&t=8s">Setup Video</a>
 <br>
-<a href="https://youtu.be/QgAfqbxqbK0">Demo Video</a> - Its long, but you can skip through to get the general idea.
+<a href="https://youtu.be/QgAfqbxqbK0">Demo Video</a> (of Version 6-7.
+Newer tools and modules arent covered) - Its long, but you can skip
 <br>
-Most modules are explained along with demos of a lot of the tools
+through to get the general idea.
+Most modules are explained along with demos of a lot of the tools.
 <br>

 ---------------------------------------------------------------------------------------------------------------------